bonattt/BillVersusTheCity/src/Bill versus The City/Design/Writing/Scenes.md

 [Mission] Bill's house is attacked by the SWAT team, and he needs to hold out long enough for the server contents to upload
     - Bill surrenders, and he's arrested by the SWAT
-    - SWAT destroys the server, and bill's security camera footage, but everything is filmed by Tom's cameras
+    - SWAT destroys the server, and bill's security camera footage, but everything is filmed by Dave's cameras